iamfobey/HazelAudioCMake/README.md

 # Hazel Audio

 Hazel Audio is an audio library which was written for the [Hazel Engine](https://hazelengine.com), built on top of [OpenAL Soft](https://openal-soft.org/).
-I rewrote Hazel Audio with CMake support and new features for use in [Oneiro Engine](https://github.com/OneiroGames/Oneiro).
+I rewrote Hazel Audio with CMake support and added new features for using in [Oneiro Engine](https://github.com/OneiroGames/Oneiro).

 [Original Repo](https://github.com/TheCherno/HazelAudio)